Circularly polarized scalar induced gravitational waves from the Chern-Simons modified gravity: Examples with concrete forms for the power spectrum of the curvature perturbation

 The above power spectrum becomes monochromatic Eq. \eqref{ps1} when $\sigma\rightarrow 0$.
 Unlike the monochromatic power spectrum, the SIGWs generated by this power spectrum shows no divergence as long as $\sigma$ is not very small.
 We have numerically evaluated the fractional energy density and the degree of the circular polarization of the SIGWs from the CS modified gravity generated by the above lognormal peak.
 The results are shown in Fig. \ref{fig:GWs2} and Fig. \ref{fig:GWs3} for $\sigma=0.2$ and $\sigma=0.5$, respectively.

 It is clear that from Fig. \ref{fig:GWs2} and Fig. \ref{fig:GWs3}, the resonant divergence disappears since more modes with a wider range of wavenumbers contribute to the integration Eq. \eqref{PStensor}.
-Similar to the previous subsection, $\Omega_{\mathrm{GW}} \propto f^8$ when the contribution from the CS term is dominant.
-Again, the degree of the circular polarization can be large only if the magnitude of the energy density attributed to the CS term is about the same order as that from GR, namely $\mathcal{O}(I_{\mathrm{GR}}) \sim \mathcal{O}(I^A_{\mathrm{PV}})$.
-From Fig. \ref{fig:GWs2}, the degree of the circular polarization $|\Pi|$ is as large as $\simeq 0.5$ at frequency $f\simeq 0.3$ mHz for $z_0=10^{-45}$.
-For $z_0=10^{-46}$, $|\Pi| \simeq 0.3$ at $f\simeq 0.5$ mHz and $f\simeq 1.2$ mHz.
+Similar to the previous subsection, the degree of the circular polarization can be large only if the magnitude of the energy density attributed to the CS term is about the same order as that from GR, namely $\mathcal{O}(I_{\mathrm{GR}}) \sim \mathcal{O}(I^A_{\mathrm{PV}})$.
+From Figs. \ref{fig:GWs2} and \ref{fig:GWs3}, we can obtain a large degree of circular polarization $|\Pi|\simeq 1$, although the correction to $\Omega_{\mathrm{GW}}$ from the parity violating term is at most of the same order as that from the GR.
 The reason is the same as what we have explained in the above subsection.